MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Monitor_Microsoft_365.md

 17. In this email, you will send the mail to a non-existent mailbox in a valid domain (outlook.com).
 In the **To** field, enter an email address consisting of a random series of numbers followed by your name (for example, **nnnnnnnnYourName@outlook.com**).
 In the drop-down menu that appears, select **Use this address: nnnnnnnnYourName@outlook.com**.

-18. Enter a subject and some body text and then send the email.
+18. Enter **Testing invalid mailbox** in the **Subject** field and then send the email.

 19. Wait for the non-delivery report (NDR) message to appear in Holly’s Inbox, then double-click the message to open it in a new window. <br/>

-	**Interesting Note:** When this lab was originally written, it asked the student to enter the bogus mailbox of **difflop8675399@outlook.com** in the **To** field.
-The lab author never assumed anyone would ever create a mailbox called **difflop8675399** in the outlook.com domain.
-This worked fine for several months, until someone, somewhere around the world, actually created this mailbox in outlook.com.
-This broke the lab, since it stopped returning an NDR reply.
-So the previous instruction was changed to ask you to send this email to an email address consisting of a random series of numbers followed by your name.
-Hopefully, the combination you choose is not a valid mailbox. **If you do not receive an NDR reply within a minute (or less) after sending the email, then you can assume someone has created that mailbox in the outlook.com domain.** If this occurs, then send another email to a different mailbox address that you feel is completely bogus.
+	**Note:** If you do not receive an NDR reply within a minute (or less) after sending the email, then someone has created that mailbox in the outlook.com domain.
+If this occurs, then send another email to a different mailbox address that you feel is completely bogus.
+If necessary, continue trying different email addresses until you receive an NDR reply.

 20. In the window for the NDR reply, scroll down through the message until you reach the body of text that says **Diagnostic information for administrators**.
 Select the text in the body of the message starting AFTER **Diagnostic information for administrators** through the end of the message.
 With this text selected, press **Ctrl+C** to copy it to the clipboard, and then close the message window.

 21. Select the **Message Header Analyzer** tab in your browser.

-22. In the **Message Analyzer Header** window, paste the NDR diagnostic data in the field that appears below the **-Insert the message header you would like to analyze** row, and then select **Analyze headers**.  <br/>
+22. In the **Message Analyzer Header** window, paste the NDR diagnostic data in the field that appears below the **Insert the message header you would like to analyze** row, and then select **Analyze headers**.  <br/>

 	**Note:** Review the diagnostic information and the time taken for the message to be rejected.
 In the prior email, the domain of the email address did not exist.
 In this email, Hop 1 in the **Other headers** section indicates the user's domain (outlook.com) was valid, but the user mailbox was unavailable.

 23. Close both the **Message Header Analyzer** tab and the **Microsoft Remote Connectivity Analyzer** tab in your Edge browser.

 24. Select the **Microsoft 365 admin center** tab.
-If you had closed this tab, then select the **Microsoft Office Home** tab in your Edge browser, select the **App launcher** icon (the square made up of 3 rows of dots) that appears above the **Home** icon in the top left corner of the screen, and then in the **Apps** pane that appears, select **Admin**; this opens the **Microsoft 365 admin center** in a new browser tab.
+If you had closed this tab, then select the **Home | Microsoft 365** tab in your Edge browser, select the **App launcher** icon (the square made up of 3 rows of dots) that appears above the **Home** icon in the top left corner of the screen, and then in the **Apps** pane that appears, select **Admin**; this opens the **Microsoft 365 admin center** in a new browser tab.

 25. On the **Microsoft 365 admin center** page, in the navigation pane, select **Show all** (if necessary).

 26. Scroll down through the navigation pane, and under **Admin centers,** select **Exchange**.
+This will open the Exchange admin center in a new tab. <br/>

+	- If a **Toolbar** window appears, select the **Next** button twice and then the **Finish** button to navigate through the three windows.
-This will open the Exchange admin center in a new tab.
-If a **Learn about the new menu** window appears, select the X to close it.
+	- If a **Learn about the new menu** window appears, select the X to close it.

 27. In the **Exchange admin center**, in the navigation pane, select **Mail flow**, and then select **Message trace**.